-Acne Keloidalis Nuchae bumps in their initial stage which can be treated with laser
+Acne Keloidalis Nuchae bumps in their initial stage, which can be treated with laser*

 Rethinking the Status Quo of Existing AKN Laser Treatment Using Empathy

-Overall, the common practice of using laser to treat small Acne Keloidalis Nuchae bumps has focused on targeting just the lesions themselves.
-While this can help patients become free of the unwanted papules and nodules, it also leaves them with yet another cosmetic problem, a patchy looking appearance on the back of the head.
+Overall, the common practice of using a laser to treat small Acne Keloidalis Nuchae bumps has focused on targeting just the lesions themselves.
+While this can help patients become free of the unwanted papules and nodules, it also leaves them with another cosmetic problem, a patchy-looking appearance on the back of the head.
 Having felt incredibly self-conscious about having a proliferation of small bumps in the nape area, they must face new concerns about others noticing empty bald regions in an area that would otherwise show a uniform density.

 The Challenges of Living Life with Acne Keloidalis Nuchae